Rockyneuron/stimulation_protocols/pupil_labs/asset_stimulus_presentation/readme.txt

 Code for presentation of stimulus for the Xscape proyect.
-The code automatically executes the stimulation protocol for a pupil labs experiment in a display monitor.
-It automatically connects through the pupil lab and API, starts the recording and shows the stimulus.
+The code automatically executes the stimulation protocol for a pupil labs + Emotibit experiment with real assets.
+It automatically connects through the pupil lab and API, starts the recording.
+It then radomises the assets present in assets.txt and outputs another .txt with the order of the assets.
 It also sends events to pupil core to record the timstamp in which each event was presented.
+The code also enables to send to events thorugh and LSL to Emotibit and pupil for multiple device synchrony.
+However the code runs perfectly only with pupil labs.

 To install the environment just execute:

-conda env create -f stimulation_env.yaml
+conda env create -f pupil_labs.yml

-Once with the environment installed drop the fotos in .tif format you want for the screen stimulation in OBJECTS.
-The stimuly from OBJECTS will be randomized, and the files in OBJECTS/PSEUDORANDOM will be presented in a fixed place but radonmized order as determined by the order.txt.
-Where the order is determined by a sequence of numbers seperated by ','.
-(0,2,4,5)----order is pythonic where 0 is the first order of appearance.

-It might be necesary to play with the parameter screen=(0,1) and to change the main screen in iondows configurations depending on the computer set up.
-Dependeding on the computer it may be necesarry to configure the stimulation monitor as the main screen of the computer, to show the calibration in the stimulation monitor.

-With pupil capture executed type python stim_final3.py <dir>
+With pupil capture executed type python stim_asset.py <dir>

 Where dir is the directory to save the stimulation images and a .txt with the order of appearance.
 Each .tif will be saved with the following format <image_name>_<order_of_appearance(int)>.tif